 Universal Funding Corporation has spent the past 20 years providing business financing that has fewer limitations on how you spend your money, faster approval and funding times, and we don’t have the overhead of a large bureaucratic bank that is set-up to line the pockets of their shareholders.
-Our goal is to line your pockets so that your business can continue to flourish can grow.
+Our goal is to help you become profitable so that your business can continue to grow.

 Break Free of Big Banks’ Regime

-While we realize most businesses will never be completely dependent of bank financing, our invoice factoring services allow businesses to be less reliant on a bank line.
-If your business is entertaining the idea of shifting where the bulk of their financial services sit, give us a call to see if Universal Funding can help you with that endeavor.
-1-800-405-6035.
+While we realize most businesses will never be completely independent of bank financing, our invoice factoring services allow businesses to be less reliant on a bank line.
+If your business is entertaining the idea of shifting where the bulk of your financial services reside, give us a call at 1-800-405-6035 to see if Universal Funding can assist you.